VanessaMMH/React-Graphl/README.md

 - Context API
 - Webpack

+Help me with a pseudo API to give it functionality.

-> I was working with graphql but no success in the backend 😶‍🌫️
+> I was working with graphql but no success in the backend 😶‍🌫️ ...
+I'm still learning!